lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 ![Hierarchical search space]({{ '/assets/images/hierarchical-NAS-search-space.png' | relative_url }})
 {: style="width: 100%;" class="center"}
-*Figure 5.
+*Fig. 5.
 (Top) Three level-1 primitive operations are composed into a level-2 motif.
 (Bottom) Three level-2 motifs are plugged into a base network structure and assembled into a level-3 motif.
 (Image source: [Liu et al 2017](https://arxiv.org/abs/1711.00436))*
+{:.image-caption}

 To build a network according to the hierarchical structure, we start from the lowest level $$\ell=1$$ and recursively define the $$m$$-th motif operation at level $$\ell$$ as